PhilipYip1988/python-tutorials/008_collections_module/readme.md

 ![img_113](./images/img_113.png)

-It should look like the following:
+It should look instead be updated to like the following:

 ![img_117](./images/img_117.png)